Afsaneh-Karami/MATLAB/CR calculation in water tube boiler/README.md

 * enthalpy of saturated water(h_f)
 * enthalpy of saturated steam(h_v)
 3. Calculation the max and min velocity in the riser tube based on Froude number to prevent stratifing of two phase
-4. Calcaulation of enthalpy:
+4. Calculation of enthalpy:
 * enthalpy in riser tube based on steam quality
-* enthalpyn of DrumInletWater based on tempreture of inlet water Note:function "y=LI(p,variable,matrix,matrix2)" is used to find y in matrix2 by linear interpolation based on variable in matrix at pressure p <br />
+* enthalpy of DrumInletWater based on the temperature of inlet water
+Note: function "y=LI(p,variable,matrix,matrix2)" is used to find y in matrix2 by linear interpolation based on variable in matrix at pressure p <br />
-* enthalpy in downcomer tube based on the balance of enthalpy in water drum
+* enthalpy in downcomer tube based on the balance of enthalpy in the water drum
-5. After calcualtion of enthalpy in downcomer you can have tempreture of downcomer based on the enthalpy.
-This tempreture should be %8 lower than the saturated point at presure p.
+5. After calculating enthalpy in the downcomer you can have a temperature of the downcomer based on the enthalpy.
+This temperature should be %8 lower than the saturated point at pressure p.
-6. Calculation of density in downcomer based on tempreture (den_downcomer).
+6. Calculation of density in downcomer based on temperature (den_downcomer).
-7. Calculation of viscosity in downcomer based on tempreture
+7. Calculation of viscosity in downcomer based on temperature
-Note: we need it for the reynolds number in downcomer
+Note: we need it for the Reynolds number in the downcomer
-8. Calculation of downcomer diameter based on the velocity, number of downcomer, and density.
+8. Calculation of downcomer diameter based on the velocity, number of downcomers, and density.
-9. Calculation of the min and max of the numer of riser tube to prevent DNB. the programm asked the user to enter a appropriate number of it.
+9. Calculation of the min and max of the number of riser tubes to prevent DNB.
+The user is asked to enter an appropriate number of it.
-Note: DNB is Abbreviation of Departure from Nucleate Boiling which can damage the boiler.
-All thr liquid in the riser tube evaporated and tempreture increased so much and can disturbe the tube.
+Note: DNB is an abbreviation of departure from nucleate boiling that can damage the boiler.
+It happen when all the liquid in the riser tube evaporate and the temperature increases so much that can burn the tube.
 10. Calculation of heat fluxe between riser tube and water in convection side to compare with critical heat fluxe that cause DNB
 11. Calculation of critical quality of steam caused DNB and compare with our steam quality
 12. Calculation of pressure drop which include downcomer, drum, riser: